AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 You can use data packages to export and import your platform custom settings and data.
 A package can contain different types of configurations and components, filtered or not.
 [Package import/export](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/developer/packages){target="_blank"}

-Rest API
-**TO BE CHANGED**
-1. PKEYs values will change between existing ACS instance Vs migrated ACC instance.
-In case  PKEYs are being stored in external DB then the implementation needs to change in a way that they need to call AC v8 main APIs which provides pkeys / hrefs links with pkeys and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​

-1. Administrator product profile + Message center product profile, a new product profile needed for accessing transactional APIs from RT instance which is different from ACS.
-This will be added to ACS existing or pre-created technical accounts.
-Post migration ACS users should review product profile mapping and assign to the needed product profile if they don't want Admin product profile mapping with their technical account.
-After migration, any future new integrations we recommend customer to use AC v8 tenant id in the REST URL instead of the previous ACS tenant id.​

-1. In AC v8 for the same same body where vehicle linked to profile​ we would get an error firstName property is not valid for cusVehicle but a request body with just the attributes without link works fine!​

-{ "vehicleNumber": "20009", "vehicleName": "Model E", "vehicleOwner":{   "firstName":"tester 11", "lastName":"Smith 11" } }​

-1. Timezone will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.​

-1. ccpaOptOut will only be shown to user as part of profileAndServicesExt/profile rest api call and not profileAndServices/profile rest api call since it is being added in an extended schema as part of data migration.

 ## Set up user interface

 Guidelines for managing user interface settings like lists, units, or data display.[User interface settings documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/ui-settings){target="_blank"}